Claim of Leave Encashment exemption u/s 10(10AA)(ii) dismissed beyond Rs. 3 lakhs

 The Tribunal observed that the contention of the assessee was that the Assessing Officer was not right in disallowing the exemption exceeding Rs.
 3 lakhs u/s 10(10AA)(ii) of the Act considering the Gazette Notification No. 50588(E) dated 31.05.2002 issued by CBDT effective from 01.04.1998.

-The Tribunal further observed that on this issue the Hon’ble High Court categorically held the Government should have revised the upper limit, which was fixed under the notification of 2002 as Rs.3 lakhs taking into consideration the three pay revisions.
-However, the Government has not done so.
-The Court, though, has sympathy with the petitioners, but considering the limitation on powers of the Court, this Court is unable to issue a writ of mandamus commanding the respondents to revise the upper limit in respect of the employees who retired before 01.04.2023.
-This is in the realm of policy decision, which is to be taken by the Executive.
+The ITAT further noted that on the issue, Kerala High Court had categorically held the Government should have revised the upper limit, which was fixed under the notification of 2002 as Rs.
+3 lakhs taking into consideration the three pay revisions but the Government has not done so.
+The Court, though, had sympathy with the petitioners, but considering the limitation on powers of the Court, expressed inability to issue a writ of mandamus commanding the respondents to revise the upper limit in respect of the employees who retired before 01.04.2023 and held that this is in the realm of policy decision, which is to be taken by the Executive.

 Therefore, in light of the decision of Hon’ble High Court the appeal was dismissed.